sonic-net/SONiC/doc/sonic-vrf-hld-v0.6.md

 ## Progress

 In the diagram, fpmsyncd, vrfmgrd, intfsmgrd, intfsorch are checked into the master branch.
 All the other components are open.

+## Test plan

+A separate test plan document will be uploaded and reviewed by the community